puppetlabs-toy-chest/puppet-in-docker-examples/coreos/README.md

 ## Example

 The following assumes you have [Vagrant](https://vagrantup.com) installed.
-If you already have a PhotonOS instance then you can run the commands by hand if you prefer.
+If you already have a CoreOS instance then you can run the commands by hand if you prefer.

 Either checkout this repository and enter this directory, or simply